jshun/ppopp20-ae/README.md

 $ cd ..
 ```

 Here are other possible ways to run the download_datasets script:

 ```
 $ ./download_datasets LARGE #downloads the large datasets; this will take a few hours
-$ ./download_datasets QUICK #downloads the com-orkut dataset for quick testing
 $ ./download_datasets RAND1 #downloads the Rand1 dataset for testing varying thread counts
 $ ./download_datasets SIZES #downloads random hypergraphs of varying sizes
 $ ./download_datasets DIRECTION #downloads the com-orkut and livejournal datasets